eigenhombre/dreambook/README.md

                 -c /path/to/dreams-collophon.org \
                 -j /path/to/dreams-cover.png

+See also `docker-smoketest` for a working example used in the CI build.

 ## Example Output

 In addition to creating the EPUB file, `dreambook` prints a report of number of dreams